z3dd4-de/Breakout/README.md

 V1.1 - 19-Jan-2024: Music and audio menu added.
 Levels 4-8 added.
 Levels have a name now that is shown at the beginning of each level for a few seconds.
 Created an Ants Godot video showing the current gameplay (https://www.youtube.com/watch?v=9MSujApKUog).

 V1.2 - 20-Jan-2024: Bugfix 1: sometimes the player's slider can be pushed to the bottom and might disappear offscreen.
 The bugfix should put the slider back to the original y-coordinate.

+V1.3 - 21-Jan-2024: New levels 9 and 10, including the indestructible brick.
+Game gets harder and harder.